 However, it is critically important that you do replace these items in your kitchen.
 If you don't, you risk experiencing continuing symptoms from gluten and slowing your healing process substantially.

 Here is what you'll need to get started:

-A new toaster at the top of this list for a reason: using an old toaster is one of the most common causes of gluten cross contamination.
+A new toaster is at the top of this list for a reason: using an old toaster is one of the most common causes of gluten cross-contamination.
 Ensure you never allow gluten bread to be toasted in your new gluten-free toaster — keep it only for gluten-free products.

-Stainless steel or solid aluminum pans and lids with no non-stick coating on them do not require replacement, and in fact can be shared between gluten and gluten-free foods as long as they are sterilizes in between uses.
+Stainless steel or solid aluminum pans and lids with no non-stick coating on them do not require replacement, and in fact, can be shared between gluten and gluten-free foods as long as they are sterilized in between uses.
 Take care to root out any food residue along the seams before you put them into gluten-free service.